PART 26 - CASE MANAGEMENT – PRELIMINARY STAGE

 (i) if the notice relates to the small claims track, at least 14 days; or

 (ii) if the notice relates to the fast track or multi-track, at least 28 days, after the date when it is deemed to be served on the party in question.

 (6A) The date for complying with a notice served under rule 26.3(1) may not be varied by agreement between the parties.

 (7) The time when the court serves a directions questionnaire under this rule may be varied by a practice direction in respect of claims issued by the Production Centre.

-(7A) If a claim is a designated money claim and a party does not comply with the notice served under rule 26.3(1) by the date specified –
+(7A) If a claim is a claim to which rule 26.2A applies and a party does not comply with the notice served under rule 26.3(1) by the date specified –

 (a) the court will serve a further notice on that party, requiring them to comply within 7 days; and